Black-capped chickadee: Diet and foraging

+This caching behaviour has led to black-capped chickadees having larger hippocampi compared to other chickadees, who themselves have relatively larger hippocampi compared to other caching birds in the Paridae family.
+This variation in size also exists within the black-capped chickadee population based on the region they inhabit, with those who live in harsher climates (such as Alaska) having larger hippocampi.
+However, no variation exists between the sexes.
+The size of the hippocampus within black-capped chickadees also varies throughout the year, being the largest in October, and the smallest in February.
+While the exact reason for this seasonal change is unknown, it is believed that the hippocampus grows to allow the chickadee to remember its cache locations, and then shrinks as those caches are used up.

+Foraging behaviour in the winter tends to decrease, primarily being affected by lower temperatures and stronger winds.
 In parts of the black-capped chickadee's range with very cold winters, such as Minnesota, survival rates are affected by access to supplemental food.
-Chickadees with access to bird feeders are twice as likely to survive the winter than those without access to this supplemental food.
-This difference in survival rates occurs primarily during months with severe weather when the temperature drops below -18 C for more than five days.
-In Pennsylvania, with milder winters on the southern edge of their range, differences between populations with and without feeders suggest that feeders influence movements of chickadees rather than actual survival.
+Chickadees with access to bird feeders in a very cold winter are twice as likely to survive than those without access to this supplemental food; months with severe weather when the temperature drops below -18 C for more than five days make the primary difference between the survival rates with and without feeders.
+In Pennsylvania on the southern edge of their range, with milder winters, monitoring of populations with and without feeders suggests that feeders in milder weather influence movements of chickadees but not their actual survival.

-At bird feeders, black-capped chickadees tolerate human approach to a much greater degree than other species do.
-In fact, during the winter, many individuals accustomed to human habitation readily accept seed from a person's hand.

 Metabolism

 On cold winter nights, these birds can reduce their body temperature by as much as 12 °C (from their normal temperature of about 42 °C) to conserve energy.
 Such a capacity for torpor is not very common in birds.
 Other bird species capable of torpor include the common swift (Apus apus), the common poor-will (Phalaenoptilus nuttallii), the lesser nighthawk (Chordeiles acutipennis), and various species of hummingbirds.